NHRA - National Hot Rod Association

 An early highlight was Malcolm Phillips making taking to the drag strip for the first time in a year.
 He’s riding a motorcycle he got from G.T.
 Tonglet, and he takes it to a 7.027, 191.62 to get the ball rolling.

-The Matt Smith Racing Buells were strong this session with Jianna Salinas and her Valley Service Scrappers Racing V-Twin making the first 200 mph of the weekend, then Angie Smith making the best run from their stable, a 6.808 at a big 201.41 aboard her pink Denso machine.
+The Matt Smith Racing Buells were strong this session with Jianna Evaristo and her Valley Service Scrappers Racing V-Twin making the first 200 mph of the weekend, then Angie Smith making the best run from their stable, a 6.808 at a big 201.41 aboard her pink Denso machine.

 “I was surprised with the 201; Matt [Smith, husband and tuner], you’re doing a good job.
 Thank you,” she said, elated to be racing at an event that she missed last year after a St. Louis wreck.
 “Hats off to the Meyer family; we love racing here.”